 Dunning is the process of methodically communicating with customers to ensure the collection of accounts receivable.
 Communications progress from gentle reminders to threatening letters and phone calls and more or less intimidating location visits as accounts become more overdue.

-Dunning is not exactly a new practice and in the past, it had a bad reputation.
+As seen from the quote above, dunning is not exactly a new practice; in the past, it had a bad reputation.
 Businesses have been using this practice to collect debts from customers for ages.